02.04 What The Bureaucracy Does For You

 Despite its benefits, bureaucracy also faces several challenges:

 • Red Tape: Excessive rules and procedures can create unnecessary delays and frustration.
-Red tape can make it difficult for citizens to access services, start businesses, and navigate government regulations.
+Red tape can make it difficult for citizens to access services, start businesses, and manage government regulations.

 • Inefficiency: Bureaucratic organizations can be slow and inefficient due to rigid hierarchies, complex decision-making processes, and lack of innovation.